LozziKit/microservice-discussions/README.md

 It mainly exposes these endpoints:
  - _/comments_: used to POST, DELETE, PUT or GET comments.
  - _/comments/{id}/reactions_: used to POST, DELETE or GET reactions for a specific comment.

+ ## Bugs

+When deleting a reaction, we receive the expeted response (the new number of reactions).
+But if we get the comment where the reaction has supposedly been deleted, we see, in fact, that the reaction is still there.
+The process to get the number of reactions with a GET to the /comments/{id}/reactions endpoint is the same as the one used to send a response when we send a DELETE to the same endpoint.